danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 If you restart the Rails server `bin/dev`, then try the slash command again in Slack, the behaviour is the same.
 You may first have to launch a Rails console `bin/rails c` and destroy all the existing retrospectives to get a clean start.

 The benefit is that the interactor is easy to test.
 The interactor gem Readme explains [how to test](https://github.com/collectiveidea/interactor?tab=readme-ov-file#testing-interactors).
 Once the tests are in place, the `call` method can be further refactored to eliminate the Rubocop warnings about method length and complexity.
-In the version below, I've broken up the logic into smaller methods, provided some re-use for the call to `chat_postMessage`, and also added some documentation:
+In the version below, the logic is split up into into smaller methods, there's now re-use for the call to `chat_postMessage`, and documentation has been added for the public `call` method:

 ```ruby
 class OpenRetrospective